programmingmentor/2025-ai-dev-done-right/slides.md

 ---

-# Безпека і юридичні питання з генерацією коду з AI
+# Security and legal issues with AI code generation

-- Генерація небезпечного (вразливого) коду
+- Generation of unsafe (vulnerable) code
-- Виконання довільних команд у системі
+- Execution of arbitrary commands in the system
-- Використання інтеграцій із зовнішніми сервісами без належного контролю
+- Use of integrations with external services without proper control
-- Встановлення небажаних залежностей (вектор атак)
+- Installation of unwanted dependencies (attack vector)
-- Витік конфіденційної інформації та інтелектуальної власності
+- Leakage of confidential information and intellectual property
-- Генерація коду з порушенням прав інтелектуальної власності
+- Generation of code that violates intellectual property rights

 ---

-# Інструменти: загального призначення
+# Tools: general purpose

 - ChatGPT
 - Gemini (gemini.google, aistudio.google.com)